 AN ALTERNATIVE FOR YOUNG FAMILIES...

-A family-based alternative to religious education for families with children in Kindergarten and grade 1
+A family-based alternative to religious education for families with children in Kindergarten.

 - To provide young families with an opportunity to experience Jewish living and learning together on a regular basis